Martinez CA Homes for Sale & Neighborhood Living

 What schools serve the Martinez CA neighborhood?

-Most of Martinez is served by the Martinez Unified School District (MUSD), which encompasses 6 elementary schools, 1 middle school, and Alhambra High School (7/10 GreatSchools).
-MUSD does not accept out-of-district transfer students.
-Vista Oaks Charter School offers an alternative hybrid model with open enrollment.
+Most of Martinez is served by the Martinez Unified School District (MUSD), including Alhambra High School (7/10 GreatSchools).
+MUSD does not accept out-of-district transfers.
 Properties south of Highway 4 may fall under Mt.
-Diablo USD boundaries — always verify the specific school assignment by address before making an offer.
-Read the neighborhood selection guide →
+Diablo Unified School District boundaries.

 How do I get from Martinez CA to San Francisco or Oakland?